georglauterbach/arm/documentation/content/introduction.md

 ### Extensions

 Development of major versions of the Arm architecture can take many years.
 Because the architecture needs to evolve between major versions to add new features, minor versions, called extensions, are added.
 There is now an annual release of a extension.
 The Arm Architecture Reference Manual provides information on which features are optional or mandatory in different versions of the Armv8.x-A and Armv9.x-A architectures.
 There is [a list on the ARM Developer Documentation][arm-dev-docs--extentions-list] that lists the most important extensions for ARMv8.x and ARMv9.x.

+??? example "Architecture, ISA, Version, Revision/Extension & More"

+    When using the term _ARMv9.2-A_, you imply that your are talking about

+    1. the Arm architecture
+    2. version 9
+    3. revision/extension 2
+    4. with profile A (Application)
+    5. that has the instruction set A64 (64bit)

 [arm-dev-docs--extentions-list]: https://developer.arm.com/documentation/102378/0201/Armv8-x-and-Armv9-x-extensions-and-features